pypa/packaging/docs/utils.rst

     instance of :class:`~packaging.tags.Tag`.

     :param str filename: The name of the wheel file.
-    :raises packaging.utils.InvalidWheelFilename: If the filename in question does not follow conventions outlined in `PEP 427`_.
+    :raises InvalidWheelFilename: If the filename in question does not follow conventions outlined in `PEP 427`_.

     .. doctest::